 With spending so much time at home lately, have you been re-evaluating each space like never before?
 We’ve completed a ton of “quarantine projects”, but one of the easiest and most fun was redecorating our guest room.
+Have you been thinking how to decorate a guest bedroom on a budget?
 Read on to see how the room came together.

 This post may contain affiliate links.